isomerpages/govtech-stp/_travellers-from-new-zealand/00c-atp-faq.md

 When checking in at the departure airport, visitors must present the following to the airline staff:
 - a valid ATP approval letter (electronic or physical copy) for the intended week of entry into Singapore;
 - a valid visa (for visa-required passport holders); and
-- a mobile device with the TraceTogether app already downloaded and registered.
+- a mobile device with the TraceTogether app already downloaded and activated.
 Children aged 12 or younger in that calendar year and travelling with family are exempted from this requirement.
 Visitors with a certified disability or special need are also exempted.

 A visitor who does not have any of the above may be refused boarding by the airline.